 The accessible history museum has many hands-on, how-things-work displays.
 The displays were created to inspire an interest in engineering and history.
 Boy Scouts can utilize the museum to meet one of their Inventing and Engineering merit badge requirements.

-Besides its extensive collection of telephones manufactured from the 1900s through 2000s, the Jefferson Barracks Telephone Museum also contains:
+Besides its extensive collection of telephones manufactured from the late 1800s through 2000s, the Jefferson Barracks Telephone Museum also contains:

 A working Central Office Step Switch.